 The Central Committee may provide an expense allowance for the Chairman, Vice-Chairman and such other representatives as authorized, in advance, by the Executive Committee, including but not limited to, specific official State and 4th Congressional District committees and functions or events.
 Detailed vouchers for expenses incurred, mileage traveled and duties performed, shall be prepared by the individual.
 All expense vouchers shall be submitted to the Central Committee for its inspection and approval prior to being paid by the Treasurer.

 ARTICLE XIV - RESERVED POWERS AND PRIVILEGES

-A. The right to endorse or not to endorse candidates and the right to endorse or recommend passage or defeat of any measure or bill shall be the exclusive right of the Central Committee.
+The right to endorse or not to endorse candidates and the right to endorse or recommend passage or defeat of any measure or bill shall be in accordance with ORP By-laws as follows: